 OxyContin works by binding to pain receptors in the brain and effectively blocking those receptors from communicating the experience of that pain to the patient.
 Additionally, the drug triggers a release of chemicals associated with happiness in the pleasure pathway – the process that creates the “high” that is so physically addictive for patients.
 Continued use of OxyContin will lead the patient’s brain to adjust according to the expectation that there will be a constant influx of the medication.
 The brain’s ability to release natural painkilling chemicals and the ability to regulate pain adjust accordingly, creating a physical dependence upon the drug.

 OxyContin also affects other parts of the patient’s life.
 When psychological dependence becomes an issue, all other areas of life suffer from lack of attention.
 Patients tend to stop focusing on their healthcare, nutrition, finances, relationships, progress at school or work.
 While some people are able to create the illusion that they are still high-functioning, and may even be able to trick themselves into believing all is well, the focus turns solely to obtaining more OxyContin and staying under its influence, to the detriment of all else.

 Psychological and Physical Treatment for Prescription Painkiller Addiction

-Most rehabs start with a medical detox to ensure that safety of the patient as his or her body readjusts to functioning without the painkiller.
+Most rehabs start with medical detox to ensure the safety of the patient as his or her body readjusts to functioning without the painkiller.
 Immediately following the stabilization of the patient, he or she will enter into psychological addiction treatment characterized by an intense schedule of personal therapy sessions, group therapy, and a range of experiential therapies and holistic treatments.
 Followed by aftercare services, this process of treatment is the most effective way to combat addiction.